0

 The surprising wonder is that so many manage to work a lifetime without being affected but these people are not the norm, and anyone planning to undertake a course of study to sit the nurse assistant state exam should understand that at some point in their career they are going to be affected by the suffering the see around them.
 This type of stress is typically called ‘burnout’ and manifests itself in an overwhelming lack of motivation.
 The affects vary from person to person, from mild burnout a holiday will solve, to serious burnout that can only be relieved through counseling.

 Working with a number of different patients in a shift, some of whom need a lot of attention can put a lot of pressure on nurse assistants during their shift, giving them the sense their workload is higher than they can reasonably work to, and leaving them tired day after day.
 Eventually it’s possible for this tiredness to lead to exhaustion which results in both mental and physical symptoms that make it difficult to cope.
-Unfortunately in the majority of cases taking time off work, sometimes far in excess of contracted days off then becomes a reality.
+Unfortunately some people cope with stress by drinking excess amounts of alcohol which could lead to alcohol induced headaches which you can read more about at https://addictionrehabclinics.co.uk/alcohol-induced-headaches/.

 The specific symptoms of burnout are feelings of exhaustion, being cynical, lacking motivation, and being inefficient at work.
 People suffering from burnout often say that there is no hope, problems cannot be solved, and they lack the energy to care.
 Burnt out people feel overloaded and unable to deal with the demands of their employers or family and friends.